AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/05_break_continue.rst

 "break" and "continue"
 ------------------------------------

-    - Start immediately start the next iteration with :rust:`continue`
+    - Start immediately the next iteration with :rust:`continue`
     - Exit any kind of loop early with :rust:`break`
     - Both work with :rust:`while`, :rust:`for`, and :rust:`loop`